Beadwork technique in the master class (photo)

 Content

-From beads you can not only weave flowers andDecorations, but even "build" funny houses that can decorate your interior, becoming part of a conceived beaded composition or becoming a Christmas tree decoration for the New Year holiday.
+You can use beads not only to weave flowers anddecorations, but even “building” funny houses that can decorate your interior, becoming part of the intended bead composition or become a Christmas tree decoration for the New Year holiday.

 We offer you options for weaving such structures and inspiring ideas for finished products.